espresso-org/aragon-datastore/CONTRIBUTING.md

 The following is a set of guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+### Open Development
+All work on the Datastore happens directly on GitHub.
+Both core team members and external contributors send pull requests which go through the same review process.

+### Branch Organization
+We will do our best to keep the master branch in good shape, with tests passing at all times.
+But in order to move fast, we will make API changes that your application might not be compatible with.
+We recommend that you use the latest stable version of the Datastore.
+If you send a pull request, please do it against the master branch.

 ### Reporting Bugs